-Once this command was executed the user can proceed as described in the ATSSTR SAT Response - Setup Menu (37).
+Once this command was executed the user can proceed as described in the AT^SSTR SAT Response - Setup Menu (37).

-8.42 AT^SSTR SAT Response - Set Up Idle Mode Text (40)
+9.42 AT^SSTR SAT Response - Set Up Idle Mode Text (40)

-The TE is expected to acknowledge the ATSSTGI response with ATSSTR to confirm that the Proactive Command has been executed.
+The TE is expected to acknowledge the AT^SSTGI response with AT^SSTR to confirm that the Proactive Command has been executed.

-Set Up Idle Mode Text request. <status>(num)</status> Set Up Idle Mode Text request.
-0255 4 Command performed successfully, but requested icon could not be displayed 0 Command performed successfully.
-Indicates that the user has accepted the Set Up Idle Mode Text request. - Command performed successfully, but requested for could not be displayed 4 Command performed successfully, but requested icon could not be displayed.
-32 UE currently unable to process command 32 UE currently unable to process command 48 Command beyond UE's capabilities 48 Command beyond UE's capabilities 132 UE currently unable to process command because screen is busy 132 UE currently unable to process command because screen is busy
+<status>(num)</status>

+0255

+0 Command performed successfully.
+Indicates that the user has accepted the Set Up Idle Mode Text request.

+4 Command performed successfully, but requested icon could not be displayed.

+32 UE currently unable to process command

+48 Command beyond UE's capabilities

+132 UE currently unable to process command because screen is busy

-Optional additional command status; for possible values refer to 3GPP TS 11.14 [21], 3GPP TS 31.111 [22], ETSI TS 102 223 [23].
+Optional additional command status; for possible values refer to 3GPP TS 11.14 [22], 3GPP TS 31.111 [23], ETSI TS 102 223 [24].

-8.43 AT^SSTR SAT Response - Language Notification (53)
+9.43 AT^SSTR SAT Response - Language Notification (53)

-The TE is expected to acknowledge the ATSSTGI response with ATSSTR to confirm that the Proactive Command has been executed.
+The TE is expected to acknowledge the AT^SSTGI response with AT^SSTR to confirm that the Proactive Command has been executed.
 The TE indicates whether the Language Notification command was correctly executed.